varianter/variant.no/README.md

 Sanity Preview, or Presentation, is not yet fully supported in this project.
 Bugs and instabilities should be expected.

-### Testing

-- Storybook Accessibility Testing: Storybook is set up with accessibility (a11y) testing tools, but you’ll need to add tests to each story manually.

 ## Key Dependencies

 - [Next.js](https://nextjs.org/): React framework for building server-rendered and statically-generated web applications.